 Alkaloids, yes, of course.
 Just kidding.
 I had to research that too.
 Turns out alkaloids bind strongly to cholesterol in the cells, preventing the good kind of cholesterol from doing its job, and in the process disrupting the balance within our cells.

-According to what I read, science science scientific science stuff science.
+According to what I read, science scientific science stuff science.
 Or in normal people talk, it’s a big no-no.

 On top of that, turns out that alkaloids act on some neurotransmitters.
 Don’t ask me which ones.
-But without going into too much details, it’s a safe bet to say that if neurotransmitters are affected, the signals between the nerves and the brain will be affected as well.
+But without going into too many details, it’s a safe bet to say that if neurotransmitters are affected, the signals between the nerves and the brain will be affected as well.
 And that I understand, because it results in me being unable to move due to Fibro Flares.

 I’m not saying you should avoid veggies all together, but it’s worth a bit of research to see if maybe there is something to it.

 The cow, that is.
 This one seems a bit understudied, in my opinion.
 Some small studies have found that fibromyalgia patient is sometimes also lactose-intolerant.
 So avoid milk.

 I do have two concerns about this theory, though.
 First of all, urging people to cut out dairy could lead to calcium deficiencies, and that would not be good, especially considering the increased risk of osteoporosis and osteoarthritis associated with calcium deficits.